rhasanbd/Handcrafting-MLP-using-NumPy/README.md

 The bias weights for the hidden layer and the final layer neurons are **computed separately**.
 - Hidden layer: each of the 4 neurons in the hidden layer will have a bias weight.
 Thus, the hidden layer bias weight should be a (4 x 1) array
 - Final layer: the single neuron in the final layer will have a bias weight.
 Thus, the final layer bias weight should be a (1 x 1) array

+    Notebook 3: MLP-Handcrafting-III-Cross-Entropy Loss

+Unlike the previous two notebooks, we will use the **binary cross-entropy** as the loss function.
+The model should converge faster than the previous two cases.

+The bias weights will be implemented similar to notebook 1.